-This information has been created by the Centre for Time Use Research at the University of Oxford
+This information has been created by the Centre for Time Use Research at University College London

 |Study title:||American's Use of Time Project|

 |Collector:||Survey Research Center, University of Michigan, Ann Arbor, with funding from The National Science Foundation and the US Department of Health, Education, and Welfare|